Repo structure

 in its place)

 Keeping these files in your repo wont break anything per se, but they do increase clutter and confusion.
-The first time setup process automatically removes and renames these for you, but when updating your template version be sure not to accidentally re-add them to your repo.
+The process automatically removes and renames these for you, but when be sure not to accidentally re-add them to your repo.

 The template comes with a default /images